 33. Agreement to Arbitrate Disputes; No Class Action or Joinder of Parties.
 Either you or we may choose, without the other’s consent, to require that any and all disputes between us arising out of, affecting, or relating in any way to your Deposit Accounts or the products or services related to your Deposit Accounts or any aspect of your relationship with us be resolved through binding arbitration, except for those disputes specifically excluded below.
 YOU ACKNOWLEDGE THAT you and we agree that no class action, class-wide arbitration, OR private attorney general action may be pursued in ANY arbitration OR IN ANY court proceeding, REGARDLESS OF when THE CLAIM OR CAUSE OF ACTION AROSE OR ACCRUED, OR WHEN THE ALLEGATIONS OR FACTS UNDERLYING THE CLAIM OR CAUSE OF ACTION OCCURRED.
 You acknowledge and agree that for any claims or disputes you assert against Zelle® and Early Warning Services, LLC, Zelle® and Early Warning Services, LLC are entitled to enforce this Section 33 (Agreement to Arbitrate Disputes; No Class Action or Joinder of Parties) and Section 34 (Law and Forum for Disputes) against you.
-Please review Ssection 23 of your Account Agreement for additional information.
+Please review Section 23 of your Account Agreement for additional information.

 34. Law and Forum for Disputes.
 Unless our account agreement with you states otherwise, this Agreement shall be governed by and construed in accordance with the laws of the State in which you reside, without regard to its conflicts of laws provisions.
 To the extent that the terms of this Agreement conflict with applicable state or federal law, such state or federal law shall replace such conflicting terms only to the extent required by law.
 Unless expressly stated otherwise, all other terms of this Agreement shall remain in full force and effect.
 Unless our account agreement with you states otherwise, you agree that any claim or dispute you may have against us (other than those which are arbitrated under Section 33 (Agreement to Arbitrate Disputes; No Class Action or Joinder of Parties) must be resolved by a court located in the county in which you reside.
 You agree to submit to the personal jurisdiction of such courts for the purpose of litigating all claims or disputes unless said claim is submitted to arbitration under Section 33 (Agreement to Arbitrate Disputes; No Class Action or Joinder of Parties).
 The United Nations Convention on Contracts for the International Sale of Goods shall not apply to this Agreement.
 TO THE EXTENT ALLOWED BY APPLICABLE LAW, Both parties agree to waive any right to have a jury participate in the resolution of any dispute or claim between the parties or any of their respective Affiliates arising under this Agreement.